 Of all of the various Batman films that have come and gone, none balanced the Bat and the Clown like the animated series did.
 It gave them both incredible depth and made a whole generation of children fall in love with both Batman and The Joker.

-2. Tony Soprano
+2. Tony Soprano (The Sopranos)

 Although the show began in 1999 and ended in 2006, we're still counting Tony as a bonafide 90s character.